 HBU is also nationally recognized for its strong chapter of Alpha Epsilon Delta (AED), an honor society for health professions.
 This group promotes academic excellence and community service.
 Please contact Dr. Hannah Wingate for more information.

-The pre-optometry organization, HBU POPS, enjoys working as a team to network with optometry schools in Texas.
-They volunteer at health fairs to administer vision exams and attend optometry conferences to network with other students and admissions officers.
+The Pre-Optometry organization, HBU POPS, enjoys working as a team to network with optometry schools in Texas.
+Participants volunteer at health fairs to administer vision exams and attend optometry conferences to network with other students and admissions officers.
 Please contact Dr. Jackie Horn for more information.

 Graduates of the program have become

 - physical therapists

 or have entered other interesting professions.

 Professions for persons with a degree in biology extend into such fields as:

 - quality control